 Those carrot cake lovers that are searching for a fresh twist to this delicious classic need to taste the version that I have for you.
 Unlike the heavier, dense cake that you may expect, my orange carrot cake recipe adds a happy splash of citrus from an orange, cinnamon, nutmeg, molasses along with oatmeal added to the flour that give this lighter, moist sheet cake a subtle brightness for a wonderful contrast to typical carrot cake sweetness.

-Something else that I am excited to tell you is you won’t even need to pull out your electric mixer to make my Carrot-Orange Cake.
+Something else that I am excited to tell you is you won’t even need to pull out your electric mixer to make my cake.
 However, you still will need to grate the carrots and an orange.
 Afterwards, you practically have nothing left to do but assemble the ingredients and stir together.

-The next time that you’re in the mood to grate a few carrots, I hope that you’ll remember to print out my Carrot-Orange Cake recipe and give it a try.
+The next time that you’re in the mood to grate a few carrots, I hope that you’ll remember to print out my recipe and give it a try.
 A few other carrot cakes that you might also like are my Tropical Carrot Cake and Food Processor Carrot Cake.
 A carrot snack cake that we are fond of that also has some orange juice in it but different from this one with walnuts, raisins, and brown sugar is my Quick Carrot Snack Cake that you may to make sometime too.